Biography of Hillary Clinton

 The Wife of the President, Bill Clinton

-On January 20, 1993, Bill Clinton began to settle in the White House where he had gotten into with the enormous support of his wife who was helping him with the analysis and planning of his election campaign.
-Voters used to call Hillary the «co-president» for her active participation in the election race and her teeming political activity as the First Lady of the USA.
+On January 20, 1993, Bill Clinton moved into the White House, where he'd arrived with enormous support from his wife who was helping him with the analysis and planning of his election campaign.
+Voters called Hillary the "co-president" for her active role in the campaign and her intense political activity as First Lady.

 In 1994, the Clinton family was involved in the case of the Whitewater Corporation.
-They were suspected of financial fraud.
-By serving as the Governor of Arkansas, Bill Clinton invested money in a construction company that soon lost everything, and the total losses were around 45 million dollars.
+They faced suspicions of financial fraud.
+While serving as Arkansas Governor, Bill Clinton invested in a construction company that soon went under, and the total losses were around 45 million dollars.
 Clinton himself also lost a considerable amount of money (around 70 thousand dollars).
-However, it didn’t save him from charges.
-Bankrupt investors believed that the Governor had to monitor the activities of that company.
-The fact that Hillary worked for a legal firm, serving the Whitewater, only added fuel to the fire.
+But that didn't protect him from charges.
+Bankrupt investors believed the Governor should have monitored the company's activities.
+The fact that Hillary worked for a law firm representing Whitewater only added fuel to the fire.

 New Spiral of Hillary Clinton's Career

-Hillary’s persistence saved her from following the examples of Barbara Bush or Nancy Reagan who left politics and started running charity funds.
-She wasn’t like those women, and in 2000 she runs for the Senator from New York and won the elections.
-That’s when her harsh and strong-willed side which had been hiding behind her husband was revealed.
+Hillary's persistence kept her from following the path of Barbara Bush or Nancy Reagan, who left politics to run charitable foundations.
+She wasn't like those women, and in 2000 she ran for Senator from New York and won.
+That's when her tough, strong-willed side—which had been overshadowed by her husband—was finally revealed.

 Private Life

 The future Mrs. Clinton met her husband at the library of Yale University in 1971.
-Their passion for politics and jurisprudence turned into a wild love affair that ended with a solemn ceremony and marriage vows.
+Their shared passion for politics and law blossomed into romance, leading to marriage vows and a lifelong partnership.